 While many beginner snowboards tend to follow a pretty similar formula, the Salomon Lotus stands out on this list.
 It’s an all-mountain snowboard that is comfortable enough to pop a few tricks on in the terrain park.
 With its soft flex and directional twin shape, it resembles many other beginner snowboards.
 However, things get interesting when it comes to this board’s edges and profile.

 The Lotus has “bite-free” edges.
 While most snowboards come with sharp tuned edges from the factory, the entire length of this board is actually detuned.
 The advantages of detuned edges are that it becomes incredibly difficult to wipeout on and allows you to turn, swivel, spin, and do almost whatever you want without fear of accidentally sinking an edge in and getting a face full of snow.
 This provides a ton of creative control when riding this snowboard!

-The board also has quite a unique profile with camber underfoot and flat tips.
+The board also has a unique profile with camber underfoot and a small flat section just outside the binding inserts.
 The camber provides stability and carving control a rider wants in an all-mountain snowboard, and the flat tips increase the effective edge length of the board.
-By increasing effective edge length, you can ride this board in a shorter length than normal without compromising stability; this makes it great for tricks as shorter boards are a good option in the terrain park.
+By increasing effective edge length, you can ride this board in a shorter length than usual without compromising stability; this makes it great for tricks as shorter boards are a good option in the terrain park.

 The Bataleon Feelbetter is the only snowboard on this list with a full-camber profile and should be considered a more niche beginner’s snowboard.
 The Feelbetter is incredibly popular amongst all levels of riders, including professionals, but is still a viable option for beginners if they have an interest in jibbing and tricking.